Amanbairagi17/ApplictionDummy/README.md

 # Gravtitude : project for aptitute
 # This is for frontend

-# 🚀 React Navbar and Header Component with Tailwind CSS

 This project demonstrates how to build a responsive **Navbar** and a **Hero Header section** using **React** and **Tailwind CSS**.
 The layout is clean, minimal, and mobile-friendly, making it a great starting point for modern web applications or landing pages.